๐Ÿ–‹๏ธ Dataset - Annotation tool

 The review status field is displayed in all Assets views and as a badge in the Annotation tool gallery.

-9. Keyboard shortcut
+9. Settings & Keyboard shortcut

 To make the Annotation process as smooth and efficient as possible on Picsellia, most of the actions related to the Annotation tool can be done using buttons on the tool but also through keyboard shortcuts.